Want to know why porridge is good for you? Read on for our expert health editor's guide then check out our quick porridge toppers.

 "I use fine milled porridge oats, I think you get a stodgier/smoother porridge which is the consistency I’m looking for, for comfort and warmth on chilly mornings.
 I keep rolled oats in the cupboard too, for granolas, crumbles or topping cakes."

-Luckily, thanks to their versatility, oats are pretty approachable when it comes to finding a way to include them in your diet.
-If porridge seems a bit much, you can always start with crunchy homemade granola, snack bars or swapping out oat flour in your next baking adventure.
+Thanks to their versatility, oats are pretty easy to include in your diet.
+If porridge isn't for you, you can always start with healthy homemade granola, snack bars or swap out oat flour in your baking.

 What is the best milk for porridge?